Anbukumar-C-ML/sfdocs_new/docs/versioned_docs/version-sidebar-snappyflow-saas/Integrations/plugin/cloudfront.md

 To collect metrics of API Gateway, it is necessary to have an IAM Role with CloudWatch access and sfPoller set up within your AWS environment.

-[Click here](http://localhost:3000/snappyflow-saas/sfPoller/aws_setup) to learn more about setting up sfPoller in your AWS environment
+[Click here](/docs/snappyflow-saas/sfPoller/aws_setup) to learn more about setting up sfPoller in your AWS environment.

 ##### Create a Policy to Access CloudWatch